 Note: As mentioned in the heading, this method only applies to the iPhone you’re setting up for the first time or resetting.

-2. Move contacts from Android to iPhone using Google/Outlook account
+2. Move contacts from Android to iOS using Google/Outlook account

 You can use this method to transfer contacts to your already set up and newly set up iPhone.
 It syncs contacts across all your devices.
 But before we begin, ensure that your Android contacts are in sync with Google.